 The Defense Threat Reduction Agency (DTRA) competitively awarded Black & Veatch Special Projects Corp.
 (Black & Veatch) one of its Biological Threat Reduction Integrating Contracts (BTRIC) in 2008.
 The 5-year IDIQ contract (with a 5-year option) has a collective ceiling of $4B among the five selected contractors.
 DTRA also competitively awarded Black & Veatch (Integrating Contractor) the first task order under BTRIC, BTRIC TO1 in Ukraine in 2008.
 BTRIC TO1 is a vital part of the Cooperative and Biological Threat Reduction (CTR and BTR) program of the U.S. Department of Defense (DoD) / DTRA and Implementing (Executive) Agents of the Ukraine - Ministry of Health (MoH), Academy of Agrarian Sciences (AAS) and State Committee for Veterinary Medicine (SCVM).

-Black & Veatch Enables Colorado Design-Build Project to Achieve Ambitious Budget, Schedule and Water Supply Diversification Goals
+Design-Build Project Achieves Ambitious Budget, Schedule and Water Supply Diversification Goals

 A coalition led by Black & Veatch donated tens of thousands of dollars in technology along with the manpower to provide a new, solar-driven power source for the SU Manuel Ortiz in Yabucoa, ground zero of Hurricane Maria.